ZipCPU/zipcpu/README.md

 # The Zip CPU

 The Zip CPU is a small, light-weight, RISC CPU.
 Specific design goals include:
 - 32-bit.
-All registers, addresses, and instructions are 32-bits in length.  ~~Indeed, the "byte size" for this processor is 32-bits.~~  _This particular branch has been built to test out whether or not 8-bit bytes can be done without too much pain_
+All registers, addresses, and instructions are 32-bits in length.
+While the byte-size itself was at one time 32-bits, the CPU now handles 8-bit bytes like all other CPUs
 - A RISC CPU.
 The ZipCPU does not implement any microcode for executing instructions.
 Instructions nominally complete in one cycle each, with exceptions for multiplies, divides, memory accesses, and (sometime) floating point instructions.
 - A load/store architecture.
 Only load and store instructions may access memory.
 - Wishbone compliant.
 All memory and peripherals are accessed across a single wishbone bus.